genilto/libreoffice-docx-to-pdf/README.md

 Web API to convert docx document to PDF using libreoffice

 # Requirements
-You need to have libreoffice installed on your system
+You need to have libreoffice installed on your system.

 Good news!
 You can run the application in docker, with all dependencies installed, including libreoffice.
 See more bellow!